 The program begins with a set of required core courses, each of which frames European studies from a particular disciplinary vantage point.
 Students then pursue elective courses, which may be taken not only within German and European Studies, but also across the Walsh School of Foreign Service and in other departments of Georgetown University.

-- 48 semester hours, including the 18 credit-hour required core curriculum, 6 credits of interdisciplinary electives and 24 credits of free electives
+- 42 semester hours, including the 18 credit-hour required core curriculum and 24 credits of free electives

 - Minimum grade point average of 3.0 (on a 4.0 scale)

-- Two foreign language examinations: by completion of the program, students must demonstrate proficiency in two European languages other than English, one with oral and one with reading proficiency
+- One foreign language examination: by completion of the program, students must demonstrate oral proficiency in one European language other than English

 - Oral examination